andreifoldes/o-timeusediary/docs/responsive-layouts.md

 ## Overview

-O-ELIDDI features fully responsive layouts that adapt to different screen sizes and device types.
+O-TUD features fully responsive layouts that adapt to different screen sizes and device types.
 The application automatically detects the user's device and optimizes the interface for the best user experience.

 ### Key Responsive Features